 - Try to keep doing little things every day; it will help you maintain balance and muscle strength

 - Continue with any exercises you have been advised to do

 5. Home - worn carpets, curled rugs, uneven steps, trailing wires etc.

 Look out for hazards:

 - Worn floor coverings, or curled up edges of mats/rugs

-- Tripping hazards - including clutter, trailing cables, dark coloured animals
+- Trip hazards - including clutter, trailing cables, dark coloured animals

 - Poor lighting - on the stairs or at night near the bathroom

 - Low beds and chairs - make getting up a struggle